Matthew-Burfield/matthewburfield.com/content/blog/deploying-gatsby-to-github/index.md

 description: This is a tutorial for how to deploy a React Gatsby application to github.io
 ---

-I just created this blog using Gatsby and deployed it to github.
-If you want, you can see the source [here](https://github.com/Matthew-Burfield/matthew-burfield.github.io).
+I just created this blog using Gatsby and deployed it to GitHub.
+If you want, you can see the source [here](https://github.com/Matthew-Burfield/matthew-burfield.github.io/tree/master-source).

-The deployment however wasn't very straight forward, especially when you want to deploy to a GitHub pages subdomain at github.io.
+The deployment however wasn't very straight forward, especially when deploying to a GitHub pages subdomain at github.io.
 I.e. `username.github.io`.

 This blog post is a reference for how you can deploy your Gatsby app to `username.github.io`.

-## The docs are wrong.
+### The docs are wrong.

-My first attempt was to follow the [docs](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages/).
+My first attempt was to follow the gatsby [docs](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages/).
-The docs tell you to first intall a package called `gh-pages`, and then add a new deploy script to your `package.json` file.
+The docs tell you to simply add a package called `gh-pages`, and then add a new deploy script to your `package.json` file.

 The problem with doing this is that it creates a new gh-pages branch and deploys there, and if you want to deploy to `username.github.io`, your built app needs to be on the master branch.

+But your source code is in the master branch, and having your source and the built app all in the same place just becomes a mess!

+### The docs are correct.

+The steps the Gatsby docs outline are actually right, we just need to add a couple more steps at the end, so lets start by adding the `gh-pages` package and deploy script as outlined in the docs.

-### Install the `gh-pages` package
+### 1. Install the `gh-pages` package.

 First, install the gh-pages package, you can use either npm or yarn.
 Go to the root level of your project directory, and on the command line type: